Cosby's Canadian shows go ahead as more women allege abuse

-TORONTO/LOS ANGELES Bill Cosby, the subject of more than a dozen sex-abuse allegations over the past three months, opened three Canadian shows this week as more women leveled accusations against the comedian.
+TORONTO/LOS ANGELES Bill Cosby, the subject of more than a dozen sex-abuse allegations over the past three months, opened three Canadian shows this week as more women levelled accusations against the comedian.

 Protesters geared up to heckle Cosby and some fans tried to offload their tickets for the three performances in Ontario beginning on Wednesday in the city of Kitchener.
 He also is slated to perform in London and Hamilton, where demonstrations are also planned.

-Cosby, best-known as Dr. Cliff Huxtable on "The Cosby Show," has had two television projects shelved and several standup performances canceled since the allegations started last year.
+Cosby, best-known as Dr. Cliff Huxtable on "The Cosby Show," has had two television projects shelved and several standup performances cancelled since the allegations started last year.

 CBC News, which had journalists attending the show in Kitchener, reported that Cosby was not heckled.
 It said a small group of protesters gathered in below-freezing temperatures outside.